IBM-Cloud/cf_deployment_tracker_client_go/README.md

 # Overview

-This is an npm module that can track and report details of a demo/tutorial that has been deployed to Cloud Foundry.
+This is a Go library that can track and report details of a demo/tutorial that has been deployed to Cloud Foundry.

 ## Build Status